jakesgordon/rack-rabbit/EXAMPLES.md

 Publish a routed event from the command line using the `rr` command:

-    $ rr publish -e myexchange -t topic -r A "event"          # only received by foo
+    $ rr publish -e myexchange -t topic -r A "/event"          # only received by foo
-    $ rr publish -e myexchange -t topic -r B "event"          # only received by bar
+    $ rr publish -e myexchange -t topic -r B "/event"          # only received by bar

 Publish a routed event from your application using the `RR` class:

     require 'rack-rabbit/client'

-    RR.publish :myexchange, :type => :topic, :route => "A", :path => "event"   # only received by foo
+    RR.publish :myexchange, :type => :topic, :route => "A", :path => "/event"   # only received by foo
-    RR.publish :myexchange, :type => :topic, :route => "B", :path => "event"   # only received by bar
+    RR.publish :myexchange, :type => :topic, :route => "B", :path => "/event"   # only received by bar

-**Subscribers should only see events that match their route when using a topic exchange**
+>> **Subscribers should only see events that match their route when using a topic exchange**